superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 ## v2.03
 - Layer and capslock indicator for rgb underglow only.
+Using dimmer indicator color to avoid flickering.

 ## v2.02a
 - Fix issue on requiring re-plug after reboot or fresh restart by adding `#define SPLIT_WATCHDOG_ENABLE` in `config.h`.